“It was an inspiration to me that my mother worked. I have huge respect for her.”

-Most women in the U.S. — 71% of mothers with children ages 18 and under — work outside the home.
+Most women in the U.S. work outside the home, including 71% of mothers with children ages 18 and under.

 I’m a working mother who raised two children, one of whom is now a working mother herself, so I know we often feel guilty.
-But when I interviewed scores of grown children and working mothers, and surveyed more than 1,000 people ages 23–44, I learned that there’s no need to feel guilt.
+But when I interviewed scores of grown children and working mothers, and surveyed more than 1,000 people ages 23 to 44, I learned that there’s no need to feel guilt.

-Another validation for working mothers is a recent study from Harvard Business School, which found that in the U.S., women whose mothers worked earn 23% more than women whose mothers don’t, and men whose mothers worked spent more time helping out at home.
+Another validation for working mothers is a recent Harvard Business School study that found that women whose mothers worked earn 23% more than women whose mothers didn’t.
+And men whose mothers worked spent more time helping out at home.
 The researchers stated that growing up with a working mother is an ideal way to narrow the gender gap.

 The research I conducted was for my book, My Mother, My Mentor: What Grown Children of Working Mothers Want You to Know.
 It showed definitively that many daughters benefit from having a working mother.

 “It was an inspiration to me that my mother worked.
-I have huge respect for her,” recalled one daughter of growing up with a working mother.
+I have huge respect for her,” recalled one daughter.

 I found that working mothers have a special impact on their daughters.
-In my survey, more than half (53%) of daughters strongly agreed they were proud of their working mother.
+In my survey, more than half (53%) of daughters strongly agreed they were proud of their working mothers.

-An interesting statistic: another 20% of the daughters said they’d never even thought about their mother working, because the fact that she worked was just a normal part of life.
+An interesting statistic: Another 20% of the daughters said they’d never even thought about their mothers working, because the fact that they worked was just a normal part of life.

-Grown children of working mothers — sons and daughters — said things like, “My mother never preached to us, but she taught us the importance of having a strong work ethic by demonstrating it every day.”
+Grown children of working mothers, both sons and daughters, said things like, “My mother never preached to us, but she taught us the importance of having a strong work ethic by demonstrating it every day.”

 The survey results showed that while growing up, children tend to respect and appreciate the work their mothers do at home and on the job.

-The working mothers interviewed spoke about the desire to give their children the skills to weather problems and difficult situations.
+The working mothers I interviewed talked about their desire to give their children the skills to weather problems and difficult situations.

 As one mother said of her daughter, “I wanted her to be able to handle anything that comes her way.
 I wanted her to be resilient.
 You never know what is going to happen.”

-Working mothers seemed to feel more strongly about resilience than mothers who stayed at home: 47% of the daughters with working mothers strongly agreed their mothers had taught them resilience, as opposed to 35% of the daughters whose mothers stayed at home.
+Working mothers seemed to feel more strongly about resilience than mothers who stayed at home: Forty-seven percent of the daughters with working mothers strongly agreed their mothers had taught them resilience, as opposed to 35% of the daughters whose mothers stayed at home.

-An adult daughter told me, “Mom was less involved, and since my sister and I were not micromanaged, we became more independent.”
+“Mom was less involved, and since my sister and I were not micromanaged, we became more independent,” one adult daughter told me.

-But it wasn’t just that a working mother wasn’t around all the time that resulted in children becoming more independent: working mothers encouraged independence in their children.
-As a result, 56% of daughters of working mothers said their mother had been very helpful in teaching her to be independent.
-Only 35% of daughters whose mothers stayed at home answered that in the affirmative.
+That independence doesn’t come only from the fact that a working mother isn’t around all the time: The adult children I talked to said that their working mothers encouraged independence.
+As a result, 56% of daughters of working mothers said their mothers had been very helpful in teaching them to be independent, compared to 35% of daughters whose mothers stayed at home.

 One adult daughter said her mother had become an even more valuable mentor as she got older: “Through all of my job searches and the setback of being laid off, [my mother] keeps telling me she has experienced these personally.
 She is more supportive now than she ever has been.”

-In the survey, 35% of daughters said their working mother was very helpful in providing a sounding board, versus 24% of daughters whose mothers stayed at home.
+In the survey, 35% of daughters said their working mothers were very helpful in providing a sounding board, versus 24% of daughters whose mothers stayed at home.

-But if she works, she should not be worried about the impact on her children.
+Whether a woman works or not is a personal choice.
+But if she works, she shouldn’t be worried about the impact on her children.

 Working mothers are doing a great job preparing their children for life.
 For daughters especially, a working mother is an original role model.
 Rather than feel guilty, working mothers should feel proud of themselves, because certainly the children are proud of their mothers.